FlavioDiasPs/tob/README.md

     time_to_speed_victory_sec: 10
 ```
 - These are different configurations for each game, so you can customize a few things.
-- **You don't need to change this.
-The default configuration should be good to go.**
 - Example: "wait_for_surrender_sec"= Duration in seconds that each window will wait before surrendering.
 - **TOB won't be precise in time.
 If a game is running and it is time to run another window, the new window will wait until the current game ends**